Conditions of Carriage

 The Conditions of Carriage set out customers’ rights, restrictions on those rights and obligations as a customer of Arriva.
 They are the Conditions under which Arriva carries any person and their property and apply to any ticket issued by Arriva and any contract to carry any person or their property entered into by Arriva.

 1.1.
-When you buy any type of ticket for travel on a local service or brand provided by Arriva’s UK Bus operating businesses, you enter into a contract with us.
+When you buy any type of ticket for travel on a local bus or coach service provided by Arriva’s UK Bus operating businesses, you enter into a contract with us.
 The Conditions of Carriage described in this document (the “Conditions”) reflect both our and your legal obligations under that contract.

 1.2.
-These Conditions do not apply to services provided for and on behalf of Transport for London.
-They also do not apply to any ticket bought from us that enables you to travel on services provided by another operator in which case you are subject to the conditions of that operator whilst travelling on their services.
+These Conditions do not apply to services provided for or on behalf of Transport for London.
+They also do not apply to any ticket bought from us that enables you to travel on services provided by another operator, in which case you are subject to the conditions of that operator whilst travelling on their services.

 1.3.
-These Conditions are governed by the laws of England and Wales as applicable.
+These Conditions are governed by the law of England and Wales, as applicable.
 Any Condition subsequently found by a court or competent authority to be invalid does not affect the validity of the others.
-None of our employees are permitted to vary the Conditions in any way.
+None of our employees are permitted to vary these Conditions in any way.

 1.4.
 The terms of these Conditions do not undermine or affect any other legal rights you may have under statute (including but not limited to the Consumer Rights Act 2015).

 2.1.
 We value your custom and are committed to providing you with a high quality and reliable service as described in our customer promise.
 However, events outside our normal control may cause us to alter some or all of the service as necessary.
 We do our best to overcome delays and to keep you informed but cannot be held liable for any loss, damage, costs or injury that you may suffer as a result (to the extent permitted by law).
 We do not guarantee the availability of a seat on any of our services regardless of your ticket type or that you will be able to board if the vehicle is full.